 So maybe you should consider using your resources starting at the top and working down, and try to avoid drawing down your pension lump sum, attractive though that may be, until you reach 75.
 But even then it may not be the most tax-efficient thing to do!

 These are just some thoughts, triggered by an interesting article on Yahoo!
 You should certainly chat them through with your independent financial adviser before taking any action, which will vary depending on your own preferences and the quality of your existing investments.

-If you would like an overview of your Inheritance Tax Planning, rather than specifically the financial services aspects, why not take advantage of our s206 Tax Barristers expertise for a relatively tiny investment?
-Whilst the review is not specifically focussed on tax-efficient Wills, or Trusts, that is what the majority of readers may well have.
+If you would like an overview of your Inheritance Tax Planning, rather than specifically the financial services aspects, why not take advantage of our contacts expertise for a relatively tiny investment?
+Whilst the review is not specifically focussed on tax-efficient Wills, or Trusts, that is what the majority of readers may well need to consider.